tests-always-included/gulp-css2js/README.md

 `options` is an object with the following possible properties:

+* `prefix` - The string that should be added before the CSS.
+By default it is set up to add a DOM `<script>` node with the CSS inserted as the text.
+See also `suffix`.

 * `splitOnNewline` (default: *true*) - When enabled, the resulting JavaScript will have each line of CSS on its own line.
 This may help you in reading the resulting code.

+* `suffix` - The string that should be added after the CSS.
+By default it is set up to add a DOM `<script>` node with the CSS inserted as the text.
+See also `prefix`.

 * `trimSpacesBeforeNewline` (default: *true*) - Spaces at the end of a line have no use and can usually be safely eliminated.
 One could also minify the CSS before passing it to css2js in order to eliminate these spaces as well.